Hudson Elynuik Named ECHL Player of the Week

 Florida Everblades News Release

-SHREWSBURY, N.J. - Hudson Elynuik of the Florida Everblades is the Inglasco ECHL Player of the Week for Nov.
-24-30.
+SHREWSBURY, N.J. - Hudson Elynuik of the Florida Everblades is the Inglasco ECHL Player of the Week for Dec.
+1-7.
+He is the first player to receive the weekly award in consecutive weeks since Wheeling's Cam Brown for the weeks ending Dec.
+9 and Dec.
+16, 2018.

-Elynuik scored five goals and added two assists for seven points in four games last week.The 28-year-old scored a pair of goals in a 4-0 win at Orlando on Monday, dished out an assist in a 3-2 overtime loss at Jacksonville on Wednesday, recorded three points (2g-1a) in a 6-3 victory over Savannah on Friday and had a goal in a 5-2 win against the Ghost Pirates on Saturday.
+Elynuik scored two goals and added five assists for seven points in three games at Norfolk last week.The 28-year-old had a goal and an assist in an 8-4 win on Friday, dished out three assists in a 5-2 victory on Saturday and notched a goal and an assist in a 6-2 triumph on Sunday.A native of Calgary, Alberta, Elynuik has 14 points (7g-7a) in eight games with the Everblades this season after beginning the season in Slovakia with Liptovsky Mikulas HK, where he had three points (2g-1a) in five games.

 On behalf of Hudson Elynuik, a case of pucks will be donated to a Florida youth hockey organization by Inglasco, the exclusive puck supplier of the ECHL.
 Since beginning its sponsorship of the award in 2000-01, Inglasco has donated more than 53,000 pucks to youth hockey organizations in ECHL cities.